This article talks about solutions for issues caused by incorrect Elasticsearch (ES) installation and configuration.

 The following symptoms indicate Elasticsearch is not configured correctly:

-Error: No alive nodes in your cluster- this error can appear in Magento logs:
+Error: No alive nodes in your cluster- this error can appear in Adobe Commerce logs:

 - or in the prompt (when you run a reindex, for example)

-- Errors indicating that the Elasticsearch version is not compatible with your current version of Magento (this is a Magento Commerce Cloud specific error):
+- Errors indicating that the Elasticsearch version is not compatible with your current version of Adobe Commerce (this is an Adobe Commerce on cloud infrastructure specific error):

 [YYYY-MM-DD HH:MM:SS] CRITICAL: Fix configuration with given suggestions: - Elasticsearch version #<version> is not compatible with current version of magento Upgrade elasticsearch version to ~5.0

-version is the Elasticsearch Service running on the Cloud environment.
+Where version is the Elasticsearch Service running on the cloud environment.